Jaime-GC/orkestria-backend/README.md

 # Orkestria Backend

 ## Description
-Orkestria Backend is a monolithic Spring Boot project designed to manage projects and tasks.
-It provides a REST API for creating, reading, updating, and deleting (CRUD) projects and tasks using a PostgreSQL database.
+Orkestria Backend is a monolithic Spring Boot project to manage projects, tasks and users.
+It provides REST endpoints for CRUD operations on Projects, Tasks and Users, backed by PostgreSQL.

 ## Technologies Used
-- **Java 21**: Programming language.
+- Java 21
-- **Spring Boot**: Framework for building Java applications.
+- Spring Boot
-- **Spring Data JPA**: For data persistence.
+- Spring Data JPA
-- **Lombok**: To reduce boilerplate code.
+- Lombok
-- **PostgreSQL**: Database system.
+- PostgreSQL
-- **Flyway**: For database migration management.
+- Flyway for DB migrations

 ## Project Structure
 ```